cosmin-marginean/validk/README.md

 Validk is a validation framework for Kotlin (JVM), largely inspired by [Konform](https://github.com/konform-kt/konform).
 Among other things, the design aims to solve some specialised use cases like context-aware and conditional validation.

-The core framework provides a typesafe DSL and has zero dependencies.
+The framework provides a typesafe DSL and has zero dependencies.

-An additional module enables integration with [Micronaut](https://micronaut.io/).
-For details please see [Validk Micronaut docs](https://github.com/cosmin-marginean/validk/wiki/Integrate-Validk-with-Micronaut).

 ## Dependency
 ```groovy